WilcoLouwerse/Begrafenisplanner-application-NLDesign/DESIGN.md

 -------
 The NL API standard uses comma notation on array's in http requests.
 E.g. fields=id,name,description however common browsers(based on chromium e.g. chrome and edge) use bracket notation for query style array's e.g. fields[]=id&fields[]=name,&fields[]=description.
 The difference of course is obvious since comma notation doesn't allow you to index arrays.
 [Interestingly enough there isn't actually a rfc spec for this](https://stackoverflow.com/questions/15854017/what-rfc-defines-arrays-transmitted-over-http).

-It is perceivable that in future iterations we would like to use indexed array in situations where the index of the array can't be assumed on basis of url notation, when indexes aren’t numerical, when we don’t want an index to start at 0 or when indexes are purpusly missing (comma notation of id,name,description would always refert to the equivalent of fields: [
+It is perceivable that in future iterations we would like to use indexed array in situations where the index of the array can't be assumed on basis of url notation, when indexes arenï¿½t numerical, when we donï¿½t want an index to start at 0 or when indexes are purpusly missing (comma notation of id,name,description would always refert to the equivalent of fields: [
   0 => id,
   1 => name,
   2 => description